ZJU-Automated-Reasoning-Group/arlib/arlib/llm/abduct/README.rst

 LLM-based Abduction with SMT Validation
 =====================================

-This module provides a framework for evaluating Large Language Models (LLMs) on abductive inference tasks with SMT constraints validation, using ZhipuAI as the LLM provider and Z3 for validation.
+This module provides a framework for evaluating Large Language Models (LLMs) on abductive inference tasks with SMT constraints validation.
+It reuses the centralized `arlib.llm.llmtool` for querying LLMs (OpenAI, Claude, DeepSeek, Gemini, GLM) and Z3 for validation.

 Overview
 --------